Archived: SurroundMonitor 11900

 The 1/3 octave Real Time Analyzer (left, marked with a white frame) displays the spectral distribution of individual channels or channel groups using 31 bands with 1/3 octave intervals and an additional HF band.
 Additional functions for easy evaluation: peak hold, display hold, band cursor and cursor readout.

 The 1/6 octave Real Time Analyzer displays the spectral distribution of individual channels or channel groups using 61 bands with 1/6 octave intervals and an additional HF band.
 Additional functions for easy evaluation: peak hold, display hold, band cursor and cursor readout.
+It is the only instrument that can occupy the entire width of the screen.

 The 2-Channel Downmix Meter (above left, marked with a white frame) displays the levels and the correlation of the internally generated two-channel downmix signal.
 The instrument also features an audio vectorscope.
 The downmix signal can be generated just for display use, e. g. to check the effect of an external downmix that might be performed later.
 In addition, the downmix generated internally can as well be supplied through the digital output connectors as a direct signal.